blaahdjslh/robot/README.md

 2. Implement and validate line based navigation.
 3. Implement and validate wall based navigation (ramming or bump switches).
 4. Implement and validate the RPS navigation system.
-5. Implement and validate the robot arm ticket system.
-6. Implement and validate the method for depositing the tray onto the trash can.
-7. Implement and validate the method for flipping the burger.
+5. Implement and validate the method for flipping the burger.
-8. Implement and validate the method for flipping the ice cream levers up and down.
+6. Implement and validate the method for flipping the ice cream levers up and down.
-9. Final Path Planning.
+7. Final Path Planning.
 ## Completed list
 1. Basic Translational and Rotational Movement.
 2. Identification of colors.
 3. Identification of line positions.
+4. Implement and validate the method for depositing the tray onto the trash can.
+5. Implement and validate the robot arm ticket system.
 ## Future Improvementrs
 1. Comprehensive Translational Movement, including uniform motion in every direction.
 2. Comprehensive Rotational Movement, including rotating while translating in any direction.